alfonsotech/blackjack_daemond/README.md

 ## Specifications

-_List of specifications (specs) for the completed goal.
-These are declarative sentences (statements) describing a feature of the final product._

   - [ ] Display two up player cards and two dealer cards (one up, one down) for each new hand
-  - [ ] Player can chose to stand, hit or surrender on any hand
+  - [ ] Player can chose to stand, hit or surrender on any hand (until they go over "21" and bust)
   - [ ] When player finishes playing their hand, dealer automatically plays their hand
-  - [ ] Player can chose to continue hand by initiating a new hand
+  - [ ] Player can chose to continue playing by initiating a new hand
-  - [ ] Player loses if dealer has more points but hasn't busted
+  - [ ] Player loses if the dealer's hand value is higher than the player's hand value, and the dealer hasn't busted
-  - [ ] Player wins if dealer has fewer points at end of round
+  - [ ] Player wins if the dealer's hand value is lower than the player's hand value at end of round
   - [ ] If both player and dealer hands have the same value, it's a "draw"
   - [ ] Dealer hits on 17 or under